JhoanLeon/Portfolio/1-RC-CAR/README.md

 Unfinished schematic of the control:
 ![alt text](control-schematic.png "Unfinished schematic of the control")

-Unfortunately, I don't have any photo of the final car, I even went to an inter-scholar fair of robotics at the end of 2016 to present my modern and very fast RC Car with RF communication.
-That car give me a lot of fun and even more knowledge about electronics and why this is my passion.
-It probably ended up in my personal graveyard of dismantled old toys and RC cars for recycling their components.
+Sadly, I don’t have any photos of the final car.
+However, I did present my modern and very fast RC car with RF communication at an inter-school robotics fair at the end of 2016.
+That car brought me a lot of fun and even more knowledge about electronics, solidifying why this field is my passion.
+It likely ended up in my personal graveyard of dismantled old toys and RC cars, where I recycled its components.